EmmanuelBeja/Fast-Food-Fast/README.md

   ## Application Features

-  1. Create orders
+  1. Create orders.
   2. view, accept, decline and complete an order.
-  3. Create, edit and delete Food items
+  3. Create, edit and delete Food items.
+  4. Authentication.
   <br>

   **Users can do the following**